7 minute read

 Internet WAN

-useradd -U clash
+sudo useradd -U clash

 sudo mkhomedir_helper clash